What we are researching

 Find out more about applying to Surrey.

-Funding information:A stipend of £15,609 for 21/22, which will increase each year in line with the UK Research and Innovation (UKRI) rate, plus Home-rate fee allowance of £4,500 (with automatic increase to UKRI rate each year) and £500 for conference travel.
+Funding information:A stipend of £16,062 for 2021/22, which will increase each year in line with the UK Research and Innovation (UKRI) rate, plus Home rate fee allowance of £4,500 (with automatic increase to UKRI rate each year).
+The studentship is offered for 3 years.
+For exceptional international candidates, there is the possibility of obtaining a scholarship to cover overseas fees.

 Our Doctoral College supports the academic and professional development of postgraduate researchers to ensure our world-leading research continues to grow.
 There is also an extensive Researcher Development Programme run at university level.